 - Don’t sprinkle dry yeast directly to your ferment.
 It is better to make a yeast starter.
 You can try the following steps:

-- Take 10x sterilized water at room temperature (don’t use boiling water that will kill the yeast) temperature between 25-30 degrees Celcius is ideal.
+- Take 10x sterilized water at room temperature (don’t use boiling water that will kill the yeast) temperature between 25-30 degrees Celsius is ideal.
 Remember body temperature is 37 degrees. so if it feels hot, it is too warm for yeast to survive.

 - For a 5gm yeast pack: 50ml sterilized water with 1/2 tablespoon of priming sugar (2.5gm) and 0.1gm of yeast nutrient is ideal as a starter.

 - Allow the mixture to hydrate for at least 30 minutes.
 It should start foaming (which means the yeast is alive).
 If you are making a large batch, you can feed more priming sugar and increase your active yeast cell count.

 - Always pitch the yeast at room temperature for 15 minutes in sugar solution before adding it to your wort or must.
 This way at least you can be sure that active yeast was used.